abdulmaajidaga/0.96-Oled-Esp32-Monitor/README.md

 - **ENTER (short press)**: Select item / Go back from sub-screen
 - **ENTER (long press)**: Go back to main menu

+> **Note:** The button handling is not fully polished.
+UP/DOWN buttons need to be pressed quickly for single steps, otherwise they may scroll twice.
+ENTER requires a slightly longer press to register.
+It works, but could use improvement.

 ### Menu Screens
 1. **CPU** - Usage percentage, core count
 2. **Memory** - RAM usage and capacity